brunocodutra/metal/doc/concepts.md

 then `lbd` is a model of [Lambda] if and only if `lbd` is either
 * an alias to `expr<a1, ..., an>`
 * a [placeholder](\ref placeholders)

-## Associated Traits

-metal::is_lambda
+* any other [Value]

 ## Examples

 \snippet concepts/lambda.cpp ex1
 \snippet concepts/lambda.cpp ex2
 \snippet concepts/lambda.cpp ex3

-## Counterexamples

-\snippet concepts/lambda.cpp nex1
-\snippet concepts/lambda.cpp nex2
+\snippet concepts/lambda.cpp ex4

-## Models
+## See Also

-metal::arg, metal::quote, metal::bind, metal::lambda
+metal::apply, metal::bind, metal::arg

 [Value]:                    \ref concept_value
 [Values]:                   \ref concept_value